mohitkumar0502/myPersonalCalci/README.md

-I have created this app for my basic learning of Kotlin and github.
+I have created this app for my own learning of Kotlin and github.